 Once you are done with customs process, you are free to exit the airport, land entry point or sea port.
 Though it may seem complex, the process can be quite seamless, if you have everything in place and all your documents are genuine.

-US Admission Stamp – Check for Correct Visa, Entry and Admit Until dates
+Check US Admission Stamp – Visa, Entry, Admit Until dates

 It is very important for you to verify and check the US Port of entry stamp on your passport by CBP officer.
 It should have the correct date of entry, correct visa class you are using to enter US and correct admit until date ( basically the validity date for you to remain in US).
 If CBP officer writes any wrong information, it will impact your status in US, how long you can stay, including applications for benefit or a document at places such as SSN office, Driving license, etc. Make sure you check and correct them there itself, if any issues.